indigo-dc/synergy-doc/doc/admin.md

 * Dynamic resources

 Static resources are managed using the 'standard' Openstack policies.
-Therefore for the projects using static resources it is necessary to specify the relevant quota for instances, VCPUs and RAM.
+Therefore for each project referring to static resources it is necessary to specify the relevant quota for instances, VCPUs and RAM.

-Dynamic
+The overall amount of dynamic resources is calculated as difference between the total amount of resources (considering also the overcommitment ratios) and the resources allocated for static projects.

+For projects referring to dynamic resources, the quota values for VCPUs, instances and RAM should be set to -1 (or to very high values).